How to Prepare for Childbirth: Midwife-Approved Guide to Labor and Birth Options

 The anesthesiologist or CRNA waits until your back is numb and then inserts a needle through the skin of your back into the epidural space.
 They place a small catheter, which remains in place while you receive the medication.
 The needle is taken out, but the catheter constantly provides medication.

 All done!
-The anesthesia team will secure the catheter in place very well.
+The anesthesia team will secure the catheter in place.
 While removing it may feel like back waxing, many patients would gladly endure a little tape ripping for pain relief.

 I’m a midwife and talk to pregnant people every day.
-While the process sounds scary, contractions usually distract you during the placement.
+While the process can be scary, contractions usually distract you during placement.
 Sometimes, the medication can cause your blood pressure or the baby’s heart rate to drop.
 You will know this occurs if you feel dizzy or lightheaded.
-This is temporary because the medication called ephedrine can reverse the effects.
+This is temporary because the medication called phenylephrine can reverse the effects.

 Get a free OB SOAP note template here.